One big news headline in June 2016 was the history-making decision of British voters to exit the European Union.

 If your business deals with GBP, you can expect some currency woes as we already know the GBP responded to the exit by dropping to low rates.
 If you are UK-based, for now you should keep doing what you were before.

-If you are a foreign digital business looking to register for VAT, the suggestion is to look outside of the UK to another EU member for registration and MOSS.
+If you are a foreign digital business looking to register for VAT, the suggestion is to look outside of the UK to another EU member for registration and OSS.
 Once Britain officially opts to exit, there will be a two year period to decide details before they are gone, so if you don’t want disruption, we’d choose another member state.